sahib/misc/thinkfastandslow/slides.typ

   // with 10%, but we do not really visualize it.
   //
   // This works well with negative framing ("You have to pay a fee if you are late") and positive framing ("You will get a discount if you are early") - negative is more effective here.
 ]

-#slide[
-  #item-by-item[
-    - $2+2$       // you did not have to think right?
-Plain pattern matching.
-    - $21 dot 13$ // now you probably have to use system 2.
-    - $77+33$     // chances are you were wrong.
-  ]
-  // By the way: When you walk and see an equation you cannot solve immediately,
-  // you probably just stop walking.
-Concurrency is also not build in.
-]

 #new-section-slide("Agenda")